Our Guests

 Richie Piggott is originally from Cobh, Co.
 Cork.
 He has a technical background in Enzymology and

 Molecular Biology and is now working in the Food Industry in the US, based in Chicago, for over 20 years.
 He comes from a very musical family and, although not a musician himself, he has always been interested in Irish traditional music and musicians and has built a large personal library of books and early manuscripts on the subject.
-Over the past 10 years his research has focused on the Irish traditional musicians in Chicago from 1920-2020 and he is about to publish a book on this subject.
+Richie has now published his reasearch on Irish music in Chicasgo from 1920-2020 in a book entitiled Cry of a People Gone and also opened an Archive of manuscirpts recordings and storytelling on his website richipiggott.com

 Barry O'Neill